-Internet: Recipe hunting online – I follow several Food Network blogs, a few Paleo blogs, my friend Terry’s write up’s with Indianaapolis Monthly, and shopping online!
+Digital Joys: Recipe hunting online – I follow several Food Network blogs, a few Paleo blogs, my friend Terry’s write up’s with Indianapolis Monthly, and shopping online!

-Non Cerebral Joys: Sitting down for dinner and conversation daily with my husband, reading my son’s favorite stories and watching him smile, Weight lifting, daily walks, and again—coming up with new recipes and cooking!
+IRL Joys: Sitting down for dinner and conversation daily with my husband, reading my son’s favorite stories and watching him smile, weight lifting, daily walks, and again—coming up with new recipes and cooking!

 Kathryn Ludwig, Assistant Teaching Professor of English

 - As my oldest son dives deep into 90s grunge, I’ve been revisiting some of my faves from high school days, including Wilco, Paul Westerberg and Tori Amos.

 - Also loving “Out of the Game” by Rufus Wainwright (the music video has Helena Bonham-Carter as a librarian)

 - “Wagon Wheel” by Old Crow Medicine Show